Welcome to Vital Green ... our pioneering program does 3 good things:

 NOTE: After step 5, you will receive a reminder email from FedEx, which you can ignore and delete.

-- EPS can be efficiently recycled into new products at a growing number of centers around the country.
+Can be recycled at some centers located around the country.

 Back to top